 We will support improved independence to self-manage conditions and access to skilled advice and support to keep children out of hospital.

-In the absence of regional funding to support Norfolk and Waveney to progress plans, local systems can submit expressions of interest for linked innovation schemes.
+Regional funding of £115k per annum is allocated to Norfolk and Waveney to progress plans.
+Local systems are able to submit expressions of interest for linked innovation schemes.